How to Plan a 3-Day Trip to Zhangjiajie

 In the Afternoon

 After a local lunch in Yuanjiajie, you can get a bus to the Tianzi Mountain area and visit Fields in the Sky- a terraced field on the mountaintop.
 The site is undeveloped and little-known, between Yuanjiajie and Tianzi Mountain.
-It’s hard to locate without a local guide.
+It’s hard to find without a local guide.

-Fields in the Air Fields in the Air
+Fields in the Air

-Leave the park before its closing time, usually at 5pm, and stay at a hotel in Wulingyuan.
+Leave the park before its closing time, usually at 5 pm, and stay at a hotel in Wulingyuan.

-Tips: To ensure your travel time is well-spent, and you get a good experience, we suggest you arrive in Zhangjiajie the night before your tour.
-Thus you will have enough time for a fine rest and time to prepare for your following days of hiking.
+Tips: To ensure your travel time is well-spent and you get a good experience, we suggest you arrive in Zhangjiajie the night before your tour.
+Thu,s you will have enough time for a fine rest and time to prepare for your following days of hiking.

 Day 2: Zhangjiajie Grand Canyon and Baofeng Lake